An expert's guide to CRUD APIs: designing a robust one

 The most common formats used for data serialization and deserialization are the following:

-• JSON: lightweight and human-readable, it is also compatible with JavaScript, which is widely used in web dev.
+- JSON: lightweight and human-readable, it is also compatible with JavaScript, which is widely used in web dev.
 JSON is also easy to parse and manipulate in various programming languages

-• XML: may be preferred in certain scenarios, such as when interoperability with legacy systems or compliance with industry standards is required.
+- XML: may be preferred in certain scenarios, such as when interoperability with legacy systems or compliance with industry standards is required.
 XML provides a hierarchical structure and supports more complex data types and schemas, making it suitable for representing structured data in a standardized format.

 And there are a couple of more advanced formats that can be used:

-• Protocol Buffers: with efficient serialization while being language and platform agnostic and allowing for versioning, Protocol Buffers commonly used in large-scale distributed systems, microservices architectures, and communication between components written in different programming languages.
+- Protocol Buffers: with efficient serialization while being language and platform agnostic and allowing for versioning, Protocol Buffers commonly used in large-scale distributed systems, microservices architectures, and communication between components written in different programming languages.
 They are particularly popular in scenarios where performance, interoperability, and backward compatibility are important considerations.

-• JSONAPI (the one we use): providing a standardized format, including support for rich meta data and HATEOAS, JSONAPI is commonly used in web-based APIs, particularly those following RESTful architectural principles.
+- JSONAPI (the one we use): providing a standardized format, including support for rich meta data and HATEOAS, JSONAPI is commonly used in web-based APIs, particularly those following RESTful architectural principles.
 It is well-suited for scenarios where standardization, interoperability, and self-descriptive APIs are important considerations, such as in web and mobile applications, content management systems, and e-commerce platforms.

 II.
-Building a CRUD API
+Building a CRUD API: Best Practices

 1) Crafting a CRUD API

 a.
-Naming conventions
+CRUD naming conventions

 As a CRUD API is all about doing CRUD operations on data storage via an interface, building an efficient one first requires having clean and well organized data storage.
 We cannot emphasize this point enough.
-But right after that, a clean, organized naming convention is a must to properly use this data storage.
+But right after that, a clean, organized CRUD naming convention is a must to properly use this data storage.

-Here are a couple of the naming conventions to decide on that often create unnecessary hassle in our experience:
+Here are a couple of the CRUD naming conventions to decide on that often create unnecessary hassle in our experience:

-• Singular or plural? (e.g., /user or /users).
+- Singular or plural? (e.g., /user or /users).
 Really much more of a personal preference.

-• Versioned resources (e.g., /v1/users or /v2/users).
+- Versioned resources (e.g., /v1/users or /v2/users).
 Useful to manage backward compatibility when introducing breaking changes in newer versions.

-• Introduction to nested resources (e.g., /users/123/posts)?
+- Introduction to nested resources (e.g., /users/123/posts)?
 Useful to organize API endpoints, to represent relationships between entities more intuitively.

 b.
 Versioning strategies

-Generally, you version APIs to handle breaking changes.
+As a general CRUD API best practice, you version APIs to handle breaking changes.
 A basic example would be if you have an API endpoint on POST /v1/user that takes firstname and lastname as a body.
 Calling this endpoint correctly creates a new user in the database.
 At some point in the development of the API, you realize that you need to also save in the database a password regarding those users.
 So you code something that allows you to also retrieve the password in the body of the request.
 And you could create a new url POST /v2/user, that takes firstname, lastname & password in the body.

 In this scenario, a customer can now call POST /v1/user & POST /v2/user, so he can create users with or without password.
 In this scenario, you can easily locate which customers still call POST /v1/user.